ybicke/Machine-Learning-Project-for-ETH-AI-Center/README.md

 # Machine Learning Project

-This project explores Inverse Reinforcement Learning for the half-cheetha by using the physical based MUJOCCO simulator.
+Explored Inverse Reinforcement Learning (IRL) for the Half-Cheetah environment using the physics-based MuJoCo simulator.
+Developed an interactive user interface for rating locomotion trajectories during training, enabling human-in-the-loop feedback to accelerate policy learning and improve performance.

 This is the repository for the AI Center Projects in Machine Learning Research course in 2023 Spring.